Prevention and Management of Stress

 - University Occupational Health Service (UOHS): Provides information, tools and individual advice regarding stress and provides counselling upon request.
 There is no need to contact your manager to sign up for counselling.
 However, you can choose to be referred by your manager if you prefer.

-- The Oxford Learning Institute (OLI): Provides training centred around personal development and the management of stress.
+- University People and Organisational Development courses : Provides training centred around personal development and the management of stress.

 - Oxford University IT Services: Provide various courses to support learning computer skills.